CZ-NIC/turris-os/CONTRIBUTING.md

 contribution should go into one of our repositories, send a pull request against `test` branch.
 You can use basic GitHub fork/pull-request workflow.

+## Technicalities

+All our GitHub repositories are mirrors of our development repositories hosted at our [gitlab](https://gitlab.labs.nic.cz/turris) but they are always in sync so for all purposes, they are the same.
+Alternatively you can also send us patches via issue or even via mail to packaging [at] turris.cz.